zhenbah/Zhensa/docs/admin/searx.favicons.rst

 ===================

-Most of the options of the :py:obj:`Favicons-Proxy <.favicons.proxy>` are already set sensibly with settings from the :ref:`settings.yml <searxng settings.yml>` and should not normally be adjusted.
+Most of the options of the :py:obj:`Favicons-Proxy <.favicons.proxy>` are already set sensibly with settings from the :ref:`settings.yml <zhensa settings.yml>` and should not normally be adjusted.

 .. code:: toml